The 2022 income tax return for freelancers in Spain: La declaración de la renta

 Congratulations, you’re eligible for a tax rebate!

 So there you have it!
-A full guide on the 2022 income tax return for freelancers in Spain.
+A full guide on income tax return for freelancers in Spain.

 If you’re still overwhelmed by all the forms, agencies, and requirements of la declaración de la renta, get in touch with the experts at Xolo and see how much easier freelance life can be.